openvstorage/ovs-documentation/Openvstorage/Framework documentation/structure/framework.md

 #### DAL

 Ah, the DAL.
-A wonderful piece of black magic, obfuscating it design flaws through its obscurity.
+A wonderful piece of black magic, obfuscating it design flaws through itsobscurity.
 The DAL, in its essence, is a comfort (abstraction)layer on top of a db.
 ##### Hybrids
 Hybrids are name after their, well, _hybrid_ nature.